george-hawkins/arf-drone/frame-assembly.md

 _Arms paired with appropriate motors._
 <img width="512" src="images/assembly/frame/arms-and-motors.jpg">

 Check the wires coming out of each motor and flatten them down a little, making sure no wire will squash down on another when the motor is screwed into place.
 After pushing each screw through a hole in the frame it's a little fiddly to line it up with the appropriate threaded hole in the motor but not too troublesome.
-Again the screws should be screwed in tight but force them at the end - you don't want to overtighten them.
+Again the screws should be screwed in tight but don't force them at the end - you don't want to overtighten them.

 _Arms with motors attached._
 <img width="512" src="images/assembly/frame/motors-attached.jpg">